insight-creative/Insight-Creative-2021/content/blog/what-is-happening-to-the-retail-landscape-in-green-bay/index.md

 ---
 layout: blog
+seo:
   title: "What is Happening to the Retail Landscape in Green Bay?"
+  description: "If you’re like me, you’re still shaking your head wondering what happened to Port Plaza Mall."
+  featured_image: WhatisHappeningtotheRetailLandscapeinGreenBay.jpg
+  featured_image_alt: Door to small boutique clothing store with we're open sign on front door
 date: 2019-03-21
 author: Niki Petit
-description: "If you’re like me, you’re still shaking your head wondering what happened to Port Plaza Mall."
-image: WhatisHappeningtotheRetailLandscapeinGreenBay.jpg
-image_alt: Door to small boutique clothing store with we're open sign on front door
 page_class: single-post
 ---